Overview and Roadmap of Team Automata: Conclusion

 In the past, we also studied in detail the computations and behaviour of team automata in relation to that of their constituting component automata~\cite{BK03,BK09}, identifying several types of team automata that satisfy \emph{compositionality} in terms of (synchronised) shuffles of their computations (i.e., formal languages).
 Moreover, a process calculus for modelling team automata was proposed~\cite{BGJ06,BGJ08}, extending some classical results on I/O automata as well as enlarging the family of team automata that guarantee a degree of compositionality.
 Team automata have also been used for the analysis of \emph{security} aspects in communication protocols~\cite{BLP03,BLP05,BLP06,EP06}, in particular for spatial and spatio-temporal access control~\cite{BEKR01b,JVK10}.

-\enlargethispage*{4\baselineskip} In the future, we want to address the roadmaps identified in Sections~\ref{sec:roadmap:comm}, \ref{sec:roadmap:realisabilty}, \ref{sec:roadmap:composition}, and~\ref{sec:roadmap:var}.
-Furthermore, we want to investigate \emph{asynchronous} team automata, where components use FIFO channels for asynchronous communication, like asynchronous multi-party session types~\cite{DBLP:conf/popl/HondaYC08} or systems of communicating finite state machines (CFSMs)~\cite{BZ83}, rather than the current synchronous communication based on simultaneous execution of shared actions.
-As a basis, we currently plan to use CFSMs which, however, are based on peer-to-peer communication.
-This means that it will be challenging to see how to generalise the approach by taking into account multi-action communication specified by synchronisation types.
-In such an asynchronous context, we will obtain different kinds of communication properties and challenging investigations for their preservation by composition of systems (following, e.g., ideas from~\cite{BdLH19,BH24}).
+\enlargethispage*{4\baselineskip} In the future, we want to address the roadmaps identified in Sections~\ref{sec:roadmap:comm}, \ref{sec:roadmap:realisabilty}, \ref{sec:roadmap:composition}, and~\ref{sec:roadmap:var}. \sub{Recently}{Furthermore}, we \sub{have}{want to} investigated \emph{asynchronous} team automata~\cite{BBP26}, where components use FIFO channels for asynchronous communication, like asynchronous multi-party session types~\cite{DBLP:conf/popl/HondaYC08} or systems of communicating finite state machines (CFSMs)~\cite{BZ83}, rather than the current synchronous communication based on simultaneous execution of shared actions.
+As a basis, we \del{currently plan to} used CFSMs which, however, are based on peer-to-peer communication.
+This means that it \sub{was}{will be} challenging to see how to generalise the approach by taking into account multi-action communication specified by synchronisation types.
+In such an asynchronous context, we \del{will} obtained different kinds of communication properties and challenging investigations for their preservation by composition of systems (following, e.g., ideas in the context of CFSMs from~\cite{BdLH19,BH26}).
+We also provided tool support for modelling, animation, and automated checks for well-formedness and well-behavedness of asynchronous team automata~\cite{BBP26-artefact}.

 \stoptoc